 Please pack light, as we will not have room in the van for more than one piece of luggage plus a camera bag for each of us.
+Please restrict your main piece of luggage to no more than 26 inches.
 Magrit & I both travel for 4-5 months with 25-26 inch Travel Pro Max Lite luggage.
 Most airlines are now charging for more than one piece of checked baggage.
-Keep in mind that laundry services are usually available.
+Keep in mind that laundry service is available in Pienza.

 Two pairs of shoes: One sturdy pair for in the field that you can get wet and muddy.
-One pair for evenings.
+One pair for evenings(I carry lightweight sandals)